erikvanzijst/electronics/scramble/index.md

 a crash.

-To avoid this we need to make sure all shift registers boot up empty and since the only way to clear a 595 shift register is to bring its `SR_CLR` line low and then clocking its latch input `SRCLK`, we need to build a little multi-step circuit that runs only on startup.
+To avoid this we need to make sure all shift registers boot up empty and since the only way to clear a 595 shift register is to bring its `SRCLR` line low and then clocking its latch input `SRCLK`, we need to build a little multi-step circuit that runs only on startup.